 Continue Reading Below

-A "whois" search of Internet domains on Monday listed Alphabet Inc's
+A "whois" search of Internet domains on Monday listed Alphabet Inc's <GOOGL.O> Google as registrar for The Daily Stormer, a white supremacist website associated with the alt-right movement.

 Representatives with Google could not immediately be reached for comment.